tuktuk24/covid-vaccine-availability/README.md

-### Notification via email, for any availibiliy of covid vaccines by subscriber's PIN code
+### Notification via email, for any availibiliy of covid vaccines by subscriber's District code